nautobot/nautobot/docs/api/overview.md

 ```

 Each attribute of the NetBox object is expressed as a field in the dictionary.
 Fields may include their own nested objects, as in the case of the `status` field above.
 Every object includes a primary key named `id` which uniquely identifies it in the database.

+# Interactive Documentation

+Comprehensive, interactive documentation of all API endpoints is available on a running NetBox instance at `/api/docs/`.
+This interface provides a convenient sandbox for researching and experimenting with NetBox's various API endpoints and different request types.

 # URL Hierarchy